Exemption Exams and Special Credit

 C101 (3 cr.) is an elementary chemistry course for "non-science" majors that carry Natural and Mathematical Sciences distribution.
 This exam does not cover lab material (C121).
 This exam can be taken only once.
 Students who have credit for C101/C121 are not eligible to take the exemption exam.
 It is a one-hour exam, and students may use a calculator.
 The exam will include questions on the following subjects: nomenclature, structure of matter, gas laws, atomic structure, bonding, chemical calculations, solutions, and the properties of acids, bases, and salts.

 To be eligible to take this exam, students must have completed one year of chemistry and at least one year of algebra in high school.

 For full-time students, a score of > 42 out of 60 on this exam will earn 3 cr. of grade "S".

 Earning Credit by AP Exam

 For students who matriculated at IU in Fall 2007 or later, a score of 5 on the Chemistry AP exam will earn students 5 hours of credit for CHEM-C117/C127.
-Students who earn credit by this exam are encouraged to take either CHEM-C117, CHEM-S117 (the honors version of CHEM-C117), or our organic preparatory course (CHEM-C243) prior to enrolling in CHEM-C341 (Organic Chemistry I).
+Students who earn credit by this exam are encouraged to take CHEM-H117 (the honors version of CHEM-C117), prior to enrolling in CHEM-C341 (Organic Chemistry I).